RandyGaul/cute_framework/docs/topics/low_level_graphics.md

 To compile shaders from bytecode (SPIRV) you must first compile them to a bytecode blob.
 This is a good way to speed up shader compilation when you ship your game, as the bytecode blobs can be shipped alongside your game.
 Call [cf_compile_shader_to_bytecode](https://randygaul.github.io/cute_framework/#/graphics/cf_compile_shader_to_bytecode) to generate a bytecode blob.
 You can then create a finalized shader by calling [cf_make_shader_from_bytecode](https://randygaul.github.io/cute_framework/#/graphics/cf_make_shader_from_bytecode).

+Shader compilation is explained in more details [here](/topics/shader_compilation.md).

 Be aware that shaders must adhere to strict rules for resource sets.
 Here's the notes from CF's source:

 ```cpp